kapouer/express-dom/README.md

   Array of filter: request => bool functions.
   If a filter returns *false*, the request is aborted.

+- settings.domain
+  Configures the "domain" filter, see below.

 - settings.priority (integer, default 0)
   This defines separate pools (and queues) for allocating instances.
   Used in conjonction with `prioritize` helper (installed by default), it helps